mmprotest/agentforge/README.md

 ## Threat model
 AgentForge assumes:
 - Untrusted model output: tool code and arguments are validated and sandboxed.
-- Tools are confined: filesystem access is limited to the workspace, Python sandbox blocks imports and enforces timeouts.
+- Tools are confined: filesystem access is limited to the workspace, Python sandbox allows imports only from a small allowlist (configurable via `SANDBOX_ALLOWED_IMPORTS`) and enforces timeouts.
 - Network exposure is explicit: only the `http_fetch` tool can perform outbound requests.
 - `code_run_multi` executes code in a temporary workspace directory; do not provide secrets or untrusted system commands.
 - Secrets are redacted in logs where possible.